getsentry/sentry-docs/src/collections/_documentation/learn/configuration.md

 ### blacklist-urls

 {% supported browser %}
 A pattern for error URLs which should not be sent to Sentry.
-To whitelist certain errors instead, use `whitelist-urls`.
 By default, all errors will be sent.
-This only applies to events sent from browsers.
 {% endsupported %}

 {:.config-key}
 ### whitelist-urls

 {% supported browser %}
 A pattern for error URLs which should exclusively be sent to Sentry.
-To blacklist certain errors instead, use `blacklist-urls`.
 By default, all errors will be sent.
-This only applies to events sent from browsers.
 {% endsupported %}

 {:.config-key}